 - Get your QR code instantly.

-Show the QR code at checkpoints, immigration, customs, wherever needed.
+- Show the QR code at checkpoints, immigration, customs, wherever needed.

-Key Rules to Remember
+Important Rules to Remember

-- One card per traveler, including kids.
+- One card per traveller, including kids.

 - Information must match your passport and flight details.